rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 in getting involved with moving these ergonomic improvement ideas forward by writing RFCs and working with the community to flesh out the details of how these improvements would work.
-Comment on the [tracking issue][lei-tracker] if you'd like to jump in!
+Comment on the [tracking issue][lei-tracker] if you'd like to jump in.

 [Language Ergonomics Initiative]: https://blog.rust-lang.org/2017/03/02/lang-ergonomics.html
 [lei-tracker]: https://github.com/rust-lang/rust-roadmap/issues/17